schipp/fast_beamforming/README.md

 with $|\boldsymbol{r}_j - \boldsymbol{r}_s|$ the euclidean distance between sensor and source and $c$ the medium velocity.
 The parameters tested for in MFP are the source position $\boldsymbol{r}_s$ (2D, 3D) and, sometimes, the medium velocity $c$.
 A different name for MFP that is intuitive to seismologists may be curved-wave Beamforming.

-The beamforming done is the notebooks here is Matched Field Processing.
+The beamforming in the notebooks here is Matched Field Processing.

 ### References